skhcjh231/skhcjh231.github.io/_news/ann_1.md

 ---
 layout: post
-date: 2022-06-27 15:59:00-0400
+date: 2024-07-02 07:59:00-0400
 inline: true
 ---

-📜 A paper on weakly supervised learning for semantic boundary detection is accepted to IJCV.
+📜 Two papers on online temporal localization and group action detection are accepted to ECCV 2024.